moses-kolawole/Environment-Aware-Smart-LED-System-Light-Distance-Based-Arduino-Project/README.md

 # Environment-Aware Smart LED System – Arduino Project

 ## Overview
-This project demonstrates an environment-aware smart LED control system using Arduino.
-A potentiometer is used to simulate ambient light levels, while an ultrasonic sensor detects the distance of nearby objects.
-The LED behavior changes based on both light intensity and object distance, creating a simple smart environment system.
+This project is about building a smart LED system that reacts to the environment using Arduino.
+I used a potentiometer to simulate light levels and an ultrasonic sensor to detect nearby objects.
+The LED changes based on both light and distance, making a simple “smart environment” system.

 ## Objective
 - Learn how to read analog sensor values using Arduino